 - Your e-mail address and phone number, in case I need to ask you

-list me as a reference in your application so that I will hopefully
+a reference in your application so that I will hopefully receive an

 (Be sure to waive your right to examine the recommendation; see above.)

-and everything is all ready for me to go ahead
+everything is all ready for me to go ahead and complete

-including registering me for any/all of the web-based applications,
+registering me for all of the web-based applications,

-then please e-mail me again to inform me of this.
-In this e-mail,
+then please e-mail me again to inform me of this, by saying explicitly

 please also remind me when is your earliest application deadline